10Zeeko/VR-Cooking-Game/README.md

 ## Credits

-This game was created by Pol Garriga using Unity and VR.
+This game was created by Pol Garriga.